Posted on:

 Video Loads But Has No Sound

-- Make sure Mute audio is not checked
+- Make sure Mute audio isn't checked

-- Check your system volume and browser volume
+- Check system and browser volume

 Frequently Asked Questions About Media in Google Slides